revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-147.How can you declare multiple assignments in one statement?
+147. How can you declare multiple assignments in one statement?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python we have two more ways to assign mutiple values in single statement.
+- In python, we have two more ways to assign multiple values in a single statement.

 ```python
 a,b,c=3,4,5     #This assigns 3, 4, and 5 to a, b, and c.